DigitalzombieTLD/FoxCompanion/README.md

 4. Teleport fox directly to you by pressing the "Teleport" key on your keyboard Useful if fox gets stuck or you lost it somewhere.

-5. Order to follow/goto target by pressing the "Follow Target / Goto Target" button.
+5. Enter target & command mode by pressing the "Enable command mode" button.
-Hold key down to display crosshair, release to issue command to fox
+Aim in the general direction of a target.
+A red sphere appears above targeted rabbits, a green one above items.

-6. Order to follow/goto target by pressing the "Follow Target / Goto Target" button.
+Press the left mouse button to order the fox to hunt the rabbit or fetch the item.
-Hold key down to display crosshair, release to issue command to fox
+Press the right mouse button to cancel the command mode.

 How to customize your own textures: